mui/mui-x/docs/data/data-grid/editing/editing.md

 {{"demo": "AutoStopEditComponent.js", "bg": "inline", "defaultCodeOpen": false}}

-> ⚠ We don't recommend using edit components in columns that use long-running `preProcessEditCellProps` because the UI will freeze while waiting for `apiRef.current.setEditCellValue`.
+> ⚠ We don't recommend using edit components with auto-stop in columns that use long-running `preProcessEditCellProps` because the UI will freeze while waiting for `apiRef.current.setEditCellValue`.
+> Instead, use the provided stop editing interactions to stop the edit mode.

 ## Row editing

 Row editing allows to edit all the cells of a row at once.
-It is based on the cell editing, thus everything from this guide applies to it too.
+It is based on the cell editing, so everything written above remains valid.
 To enable it, change the `editMode` prop to `"row"`, then set normally the `editable` property in the definition of the columns that should be editable.

 ```tsx